juliohm/LocallyWeightedRegression.jl/README.md

 learning, however it still has poor statistical properties compared to other estimation methods such as Kriging that explicitly model spatial correlation.

+In the current implementation, the estimation variance is computed assuming Gaussian residuals.

 ## Installation

 Get the latest stable release with Julia's package manager: